Phone

 Waiting Until Year-End

-Failing to track R&D activities throughout the year leads to incomplete claims.
+Failing to track projects during the year leads to missing evidence and incomplete claims.

 Overlooking Indirect Costs